STAT545-UBC-hw-2018-19/hw06-yukirang/hw06-yukirang.md

 ```

 ![](hw06-yukirang_files/figure-html/unnamed-chunk-42-1.png)<!-- -->

 What if we try some different methods?
-Mabe for one distinct country loess performs better.
+Maybe for one distinct country loess performs better.
 However this can be overfitting when it is extended.

 ```r